apache/infrastructure-website/content/pages/infra-incubator.md

 The project's mentors can can request mailing lists once DNS and LDAP are set up, through <a href="https://selfserve.apache.org/" target="_blank">SelfServe</a>.

+It takes about twelve hours after the mentor makes the request before the mailing lists become active.
+This gives Infra time to catch and deal with any errors in the requests.

 ### Phase 3: Requesting new project resources or moving existing ones

 **Code repositories**